 Causeway Coast and Glens Borough Council operates a system of standing orders for the regulation of the proceedings of the Council and Council business.
-Standing Orders were revised twice during 2022/2023 which resulted in two amendments being made.
+Standing Orders were revised once during 2024/2025 which resulted in one amendment being made to The Protocol for The Operation of The Planning Committee (Annex D).
 Council also adopted the revised scheme of allowances for members during the year.

 The Standing Orders are included within the Council's Constitution.
 A Council is required, under section 2 of the Local Government Act (Northern Ireland) 2014, to prepare and keep up to date a Constitution.
 Causeway Coast and Glens Borough Council adopted a new Constitution on 22nd September 2015.
 This Constitution governs how the Council operates, how decisions are made, and the procedures which are to be followed to ensure efficiency, transparency and accountability to local people.
 Some of these processes are required by the law, while others are a matter for the Council to choose.
 This is updated as and when required such as the revision of Standing Orders and the Scheme of Allowances.
-The Scheme of Delegation was approved by Council in November 2020, and the Council Constitution was also updated in April 2023.

 The Constitution is divided into sixteen Articles which set out the basic rules governing the Council's business.
 More detailed procedures and codes of practice are provided in separate Rules and Protocols within the document.
+The Council Constitution is regularly updated with the most recent review taking place in May 2025.

-The Scheme of Delegation for Development Management, Development Plan, Enforcement and Other Planning Functions and the Protocol for the Operation of the Planning Committee took effect from 1st April 2015 on the transfer of Planning functions to local government.
+The Scheme of Delegation for Development Management, Development Plan, Enforcement and Other Planning Functions and the Protocol for the Operation of the

+Planning Committee took effect from 1st April 2015 on the transfer of Planning functions to local government.

 The Scheme of Delegation and the Protocol were reviewed during 2021/22.
 The Scheme of Delegation for the Planning Department was reviewed by the Planning Committee and agreed by Dfl and implemented on 05 July 2021.
 The Protocol for the Operation of the Planning Committee was reviewed by the Planning Committee and agreed on 23 February 2022 and implemented on 02 March 2022.
-The Scheme of Delegation and Protocol will be reviewed again during 2023/24.
+The Scheme of Delegation and Protocol was reviewed during 2024/25, and the Standing Orders updated accordingly.

 A financial policy manual was approved by Council in June 2020.
 Detailed policies and procedures in relation to Purchasing and Procurement including expenditure limits and authorisation signatures are in place, reviewed periodically and updated as required.
-A revised Procurement Policy was approved by Council in March 2021, the main outcome being the retention of the lower expenditure limit requiring Council approval at £10,000.
+A detailed set of Financial Regulations was drafted and approved by Council in June 2023 which sets out governance on all aspects of Council finances.
+A revised Procurement Policy was approved by Council in June 2025, the main purpose being the implementation of the new Procurement Act which came into force on 24 February 2025.
+The new policy also increased the expenditure limit requiring Council approval from £15,000 to £50,000 in line with Procurement Policy Note PPN 04/21 issued by the Minister for Finance increasing the statutory limit above which goods and services must be tendered.
+The new policy also implemented new provisions regarding social value in public contracts.